University of Oregon: Libraries

-Campus life and events
+Student life

 Special events

 UO is home to various special events.
 One of the most popular and well-known events held on campus is the Oregon Bach Festival.
 The festival is a donor-sponsored program of the university and the only major music festival affiliated with an American university.
 Founded in 1970 by German conductor Helmuth Rilling and UO professor (and past president of the American Choral Directors Association) Royce Saltzman, the festival has grown into an international program that draws hundreds of musicians and over 40,000 attendees annually.
-The festival's focus is choral and orchestral music, and it hosts a professional choir and orchestra each year to perform major works by Bach and other composers; it also sponsors a master class in conducting that draws participants from around the world.

 The festival has presented such artists as Frederica von Stade, Bobby McFerrin, Garrison Keillor, and Thomas Quasthoff, who made his American debut in Eugene in 1995.
 The festival actively commissions and premieres new choral-orchestra works, including pieces by Arvo Pärt, Osvaldo Golijov, and Tan Dun.
 A Bach Festival recording of the world-premiere performance of Krzyztof Penderecki's Credo won the 2001 Grammy Award for best choral performance.

-Another popular event held on campus is the men's and women's track and field Olympics Trials.
-This event has been held on campus for the last three qualifying years (2008, 2012, 2016).
-Additionally, they have been held five times in all on campus.

-Furthermore, the campus is hosting the 2021 World Championships in Athletics.